 \section{Weak and strong Brown's theorems for ACMPL's}

 In this section we first extend the work of \cite{ND21} and develop an algebraic theory for ACMPL's.
-Next we prove a weak version of Brown's theorem for ACMPL's (see Theorem \ref{prop: weak Brown}) which gives a set of generators for the $K$-vector space spanned by ACMPL's of weight $w$.
-The techniques of Sections \ref{sec: power sums}-\ref{sec:weak Brown} are similar to \cite{ND21} and the expert reader could skip the details.
+Then we prove a weak version of Brown's theorem for ACMPL's (see Theorem \ref{prop: weak Brown}) which gives a set of generators for the $K$-vector space spanned by ACMPL's of weight $w$.
+The techniques of Sections \ref{sec: power sums}-\ref{sec:weak Brown} are similar to those of \cite{ND21} and the reader may wish to skip the details.

 Contrary to what happens in \cite{ND21}, it turns out that the previous set of generators is too large to be a basis.
 Consequently, in \S \ref{sec:strong Brown} we introduce another set of generators and prove a strong version of Brown's theorem for ACMPL's (see Theorem \ref{thm: strong Brown}).